ameer22l7555/cloud-web-traffic-classifier/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors
-- Your Name - Initial work
+- Your Name - Ameer Tufail

 ## 🙏 Acknowledgments
 - AWS CloudWatch for providing the data